 In the example above, there are lexical links from one sentence to the next; cohesive ties are used to join the sentences.
 There is evidence of lexical repetition, ‘green’ ‘party’ and collocations, ‘new years’.

-However, the string of sentences together do not make any sense; there is no binding semantic link.
+However, this string of sentences do not make any sense; there is no binding semantic link.
 This is an example of cohesion without coherence.

 Cohesive devices effectively help the discourse flow.
 They include collocations, lexical repetition, linking adverbials, substitution, ellipsis, conjunctions, synonymy/antonymy, hypernyms/hyponyms and referencing (anaphoric, cataphoric, deictic).
 These devices create physical links between the words in a discourse.